-The focus of this project is to enhance the ability of Synthea to produce high-quality synthetic data for opioid, pediatric, and complex care use cases by:
+The focus of this project is to enhance the ability of Synthea to produce high-quality synthetic data for opioid, pediatric, and complex care use cases.

-- Identifying and convening a multi-disciplinary expert workshop to provide insights regarding the selection of use cases and module development,
+- Identifying and convening a multidisciplinary panel of experts to provide insights regarding the selection of use cases and module development；

 - Engaging the broader community of researchers and developers to validate the realism and demonstrate the potential uses of the generated synthetic health records.